Glossary

 Heteronyms Across Different Languages

-While heteronyms are prominent in English, other languages also exhibit similar phenomena.
-For example:
+While prominent in English, other languages have similar phenomena:

 Chinese Characters